The 9 Best Messaging Apps for Customer Service

 Customer service options

 It used to be possible to set up a Public Account .
-If you have one of those, you can chat with your customers as if they were your friends.
+If you had one of those, you can chat with your customers as if they were your friends.
 Public Accounts aren’t available anymore, however.
 Now you have the following options:

 Set up a community.
 You can set up a community with up to one billion users.
 For a service purpose, this could make sense to build a community in which customers exchange tips and support regarding your products or services.

 Create a Viber bot.
 This is the way to go for 1:1 customer support.
-You can set up a Viber bot if you have a personal Viber account, and with the bot profile you can create your company profile.
+You can set up a Viber bot if you have a personal Viber account, and with the bot profile, you can create your company profile.
 Once you've set it up, you can assign a chatbot to do the customer interactions for you, or you can use the token you receive to connect with an external service.
 Userlike does not offer a connection with Viber yet, but it'll come soon.
 Just reach out via our web chat if you're interested.

-6Line – WeChat's little brother
+7Line – WeChat's little brother

 Japan’s Line is another messaging app from the orient.
-Line is like WeChat’s little brother who decided to go end-to-end encrypted.
+Line is like WeChat’s little brother, who decided to go end-to-end encrypted.

 Like WeChat, Line's interface consists of four tabs: